 The State has established several independent authorities and agencies, the budgets of which are not included in the annual budget of the State.
 Certain of these authorities and agencies receive appropriations from the State from time-to-time.
 Certain of these authorities and agencies are authorized by the statutes creating such authorities and agencies to issue bonds and to undertake financial obligations, payment of which are secured in part by special reserve funds ("Capital Reserves") to which the State may appropriate funds in order to maintain the Capital Reserves at amounts determined by such statutes or by such authorities and agencies (a "Capital Reserve Provision").
-While the bonds and obligations of such authorities and agencies and the Capital Reserve Provisions do not constitute legally enforceable obligations of the State or create any debt on behalf of the State, the Constitution of the State does not prohibit future Legislatures from appropriating sums requested by any such authorities have been authorized by statute to insure or guarantee repayment of certain loans and bonds.
+While the bonds and obligations of such authorities and agencies and the Capital Reserve Provisions do not constitute legally enforceable obligations of the State or create any debt on behalf of the State, the Constitution of the State does not prohibit future Legislatures from appropriating sums requested by any such authority or agency in compliance with its Capital Reserve Provision.
+Certain of these authorities and agencies have been authorized by statute to insure or guarantee repayment of certain loans and bonds.
 See "Fiscal Management - Constitutional Debt Limit" and "Certain Public Instrumentalities" herein.